I wanted to see how all the pieces were going to look when joined in the final layout, but didn't want to resort to working on the floor.

 Little by little, I started building my half-log cabin blocks, trimming each step as I went.

 It took a few rounds before the familiar log cabin started to emerge.

 After a few more rounds, I had my four log cabins ready to go.
 I'm not yet sure which way I will rotate them in the final layout.
 Here are a couple of options:

 There are a few empty areas on the quilt will have filler blocks to fill in the spaces.
 I turned to the collection of small squares that I had been making all along in anticipation of the filler blocks, and began experimenting.

 Lots of little squares to play with.

 I'm so glad the day was cool enough so I did not have to turn on the fan!

-The pattern called for a checkerboard effect, but I kind of liked the totally scrappy look.
+The pattern called for a checkerboard effect as shown on the right, but I kind of liked the totally scrappy look on the left.

 In the end, I created these:

 I'm just about done making all the units I need to complete the top, except for the sashing.